 An estimated 581,000 knee replacements are performed annually in the US.
 Direct costs of hip and knee replacements are greater than $35 billion.
 Is there a battle over that money by companies fighting to get to that market as quickly as they can?
 You bet.
 By 2030, it is projected that total joint replacement will increase to 4 million patients annually.

-Various knee replacement devices are available and used in practice including polyethylene, metal and ceramic knee replacement devices.
-First generation knee implants were polyethylene, however, over time, these devices proved to be sub-optimal and as a result manufacturers turned to metal backed designs cemented to the tibia, and more recently cementless designs.
+Various knee replacement devices are available and used in practice including polyethylene, metal, and ceramic knee replacement devices.
+First generation knee implants were polyethylene, however, over time, these devices proved to be sub-optimal.
+As a result, manufacturers turned to metal backed designs cemented to the tibia, and more recently cementless designs.
 Manufacturers continue to research and bring to market devices that have lower rates of dislocation and increased longevity of the implant.
-Factors that impact long term outcomes include the type of device implanted, the surgical technique, and patient factors including activity, age, gender, body mass, etc.How Do Knee Implants Work?
+Factors that impact long-term outcomes include the type of device implanted, the surgical technique, and patient factors including activity, age, gender, body mass, etc.How Do Knee Implants Work?

 Knee replacement surgery is a frequent choice for patients who are at their wits end from arthritis or extensive fractures.
 These patients did not want surgery but they just ran out of options.
 The following are the most common indications for surgery: